Help support military families by becoming a Family Child Care Provider

 How to Request Care:

-• Complete DAF FCC ECC Request
+• Complete Standard ECC Form

 • If current child care is not in a military-based program, provide a copy of the contract from the facility/home